bohnertchris/experience-manager-htl.en/help/using/block-statements.md

 ### Number/Date-formatting {#number-date-formatting}

-AEM 6.3 and later supports native formatting of numbers and dates, without writing custom code.
+HTL allows native formatting of numbers and dates, without writing custom code.
 This also supports timezone and locale.

 The following examples show that the format is specified first, then the value that needs formatting: